 Obesity is a growing problem among adults and children alike.
-In fact, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), around 20% of people aged 12–19 years have obesity.
+In fact, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK),

 This article looks at how teens can lose weight and maintain a moderate weight while avoiding disordered eating.